July 20 2018 70th birthday of Stewart Timms (1948-2012)

 My first glimpse of Stewart was a little blue-eyed baby.
 I was just tall enough, aged 4, to peep over the edge of the carry cot from which he was smiling up at the world.

 Within a matter of months, the family realised that Stewart was hard of hearing, as was our older sister Janet.
 I sometimes acted as Stewart’s ears and interpreter outside the family until he went off to the Royal School for the Deaf in Birmingham at the age of 7.
 We were always close and looking out for each other after that, even when we spent long periods apart in different cities or even different countries.

 Stewart was always a great inspiration to me, particularly in how to deal with the big challenges in life.
 He had more of those than I did, and I learnt a lot from his strength and resilience — and how he managed to find ways of developing his athletic, artistic, and even dancing, talents despite hearing and sight ‘problems’ as he called them.
 For example, after we trained for me to guide him round a half marathon race, I was injured and couldn’t run.
 So Stewart went ahead and raced alone.
 He could just make out bobbing heads in front of him to find his way.

-Stewart was deaf from birth, and probably started going blind sometime in his twenties.
-It was a huge blow when his visual impairment became obvious in his late thirties, but his strength, determination, optimistic nature — and guide dog — soon had him adjusting to his completely upturned life.
-He was very lucky in his wife, Valerie, who was also deaf and had coped with huge challenges in her early life.
-Her strength, and ability to become Stewart’s eyes, were a key part of their wonderful love story.
+Stewart probably started going blind sometime in his twenties.
+It was a huge blow when his visual impairment became obvious in his early forties, but his strength, determination, optimistic nature — and guide dog — soon had him adjusting to his completely upturned life.
+He was very lucky in his wife, Valerie, who was also a very strong person despite being deaf , and having coped with huge challenges in her early life.
+Her support, and ability to become Stewart’s eyes, were a key part of their wonderful love story.

 shows the world just how you’re fashioned.